Professional Liability Insurance

 Occurrence-based coverage is different than claims-made coverage.
 Claims-made policies only cover you when an incident happens, and a claim is filed during your policy period.
 For losses or incidents that are filed after your policy expires, claims-made insurance won’t cover you.

-When you apply for registration, reinstatement or practice permit renewal, and any time we request it, you must provide proof of PLI coverage.
-Your proof must include:
+When you apply for registration, reinstatement or practice permit renewal, and any time we request it, you must provide proof of professional liability insurance coverage.

 • PLI policy number;